 When our scientists create new biologic materials, software, or specialized devices, we seek to make these tools broadly accessible through openly-available repositories and websites or through collaborations with partners who can develop and broadly distribute our innovations.
 We are passionate about open science and our goal is for these tools to serve as a trusted resource for the scientific community and spark further cutting-edge discoveries.

-We offer a number of different biological materials that are available for use by the not-for-profit scientific community:
+We offer a number of additional biological materials that are available for use by the not-for-profit scientific community:

 Genetically engineered plasmids are available through Addgene